wayanlw/macdots/README.md

 # WW Macbook Setup

+This is a summary guide for my config.
+If you want to read a full article about the mac config read [this](https://github.com/wayanlw/articles/blob/main/This%20is%20how%20I%20would%20use%20a%20Mac%20if%20I%20had%20one.%20A%20Power-User's%20Guide%20to%20macOS..md).

 ## Base Installation

 - First install [Homebrew](https://brew.sh/).
 This enables easier installation of the rest of the apps.